nervosnetwork/muta-sdk-java/doc/tutorial.md

 ```
 // create a Muta instance with a GraphQl url, an account and default option
 // "url" is the remote url is for Client to talk to
-// "0xprivKey" is the private key for Account, you can explore Account for more details
+// "0xPrivKey...." is the private key in hex format for Account, you can explore Account for more details
 // MutaRequestOption is some useful param while whole communication, you can use pre-defined one, or customize it by yourself

 Muta muta = new Muta(new Client("url"),Account.fromHexString("0xprivKey"),MutaRequestOption.defaultMutaRequestOption() );
 ```